Like we mentioned yesterday, today, there is also an emerging consensus among

 U.S. pressure, Pakistan now also faced the wrath of India.
 The Musharraf

 government was forced to ban LeT and JeM.
-The freezing of Islamist militant operations in
+The

-attacked for betraying the Taliban.
+former state assets that were already being attacked for betraying the Taliban.

 More troubling, al